-- For each design team member and candidate for staff positions, please provide a summary of each person's experience and credentials, their role during the design phase, and intended role in the proposed school (if applicable).
+For each design team member and candidate for staff positions, please provide a summary of each person's experience and credentials, their role during the design phase, and intended role in the proposed school (if applicable), making sure to identify any proposed board members. (board resumes are requested in Section 4.4.1 - Governance Start-up.)

 - Describe the team's individual and collective qualifications for implementing the school design successfully, including in areas such as:

-- School leadership:
+- School leadership;

 - Curriculum, instruction, and assessment;

 - Operations;

-- Finance;
+- Finance:

-- Accounting and internal controls;
+- Accounting and internal controls:

 - Fundraising and development; and

-- Law.
+- law

 - Describe any experiences that team members or proposed staff members have in serving the school's targeted population.

 - List any advisors, consultants, and organizational partners that have supported the development of the school or will support school operations.
 Describe their specific role.